List of largest refugee crises

 This article provides a list of data to rank the largest refugee crises in modern history by the event(s) that caused them.
-Only those events that resulted in the creation of at least one million refugees—not including internally displaced persons—are listed below.
+Only those events that resulted in the creation of at least one million refugees—not including internally displaced persons—are included in this ranking.

 For events for which estimates vary, the geometric mean of the lowest and highest estimates is calculated in order to rank them.
 As the dates for some events are disputed, the provided data only covers the time since or between the listed years.